ethers-io/documentation/source/ethers.js/source/api-contract.rst

 *********

 A Contract is an abstraction of an executable program on the Ethereum Blockchain.
-A Contract has code (called byte code) as well as allocted long-term memory (called storage).
+A Contract has code (called byte code) as well as allocated long-term memory (called storage).
 Every deployed Contract has an address, which is used to connect to it so that it may be sent messages to call its methods.